 Near Dublin in Franklin County, Ohio — The American Midwest (Great Lakes)

-óThe Dublin Arts Council First Outdoor Public Sculpture ó
+— The Dublin Arts Council First Outdoor Public Sculpture —

 Chief Leatherlips was a good friend to Indian and white man alike.
 To the Wyandots, Chief Leatherlips was called SHA-TE-YAH-RON-YA, which means “same as blue.”
 In later years, he was called SOU-CHA-ET-ELL, which means “long gray hair.”
 He was given the name, Leatherlips, by the white settlers in this area.
 The called him this because of his admirable trait of never breaking a promise.

 The Dublin Arts Council wishes to thank Dublin City Council who supported th is project through hotel/motel bed tax finds, and the Ohio Arts Council which granted financial and technical assistance.
-The Arts Council thanks its corporate sponsors: Ashland Chemical, Savings of America, Chase Bank, LiTel Telecommunications, Warner Cable, Wendyís International, and Columbus Southern Power.
-Thanks also to the City of Dublinís employees who gave generously of their time and expertise.
+The Arts Council thanks its corporate sponsors: Ashland Chemical, Savings of America, Chase Bank, LiTel Telecommunications, Warner Cable, Wendy’s International, and Columbus Southern Power.
+Thanks also to the City

 Erected 1990 by the Dublin Arts Council.

 Location.
+40° 7.02′ N, 83° 6.647′ W. Marker is near Dublin, Ohio, in Franklin County.
+Marker can be reached from Riverside Drive (Ohio Route 257) just south of Hard Road, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 7377 Riverside Dr, Powell OH 43065, United States of America.
+Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.

 Also see . . .
 Wikipedia Entry.
-“Dispatched by Roundhead, six Wyandots traveled to what is now Dublin, Ohio just north of Columbus and announced the death sentence.
-Although white settlers led by John Sells pleaded for the old chief and attempted to bribe the death squad, the trial and sentencing were swift.
-After clothing himself in his finest attire, Leatherlips, (Submitted on April 2, 2018.)
+“Dispatched by Roundhead, six Wyandots traveled to what is now Dublin, Ohio just north (Submitted on April 2, 2018.)